bizjisna/Git-and-Github-notes/README.md

         git branch

-        git branch -a               # shows branches of both local and remote repo
+*  shows branches of both local and remote repo

+        git branch -a

 ###	Create new branch